 - Feed submitted to Student and/or Finance Accounts Receivable

-- Feed submitted directly to the FIS Accounting Ledger
+- Feed submitted directly to the FIS General Ledger

-- Feeds generated by credit/debit card merchants that fully integrate with the McGill E-Payment Gateway.
-Refer to Links to Related Documentation below for details.
+- Feeds generated by credit/debit card merchants that fully integrate with the McGill E-Payment Gateway

 Refer to the Procedures for details regarding the implementation and interpretation of the Policy.

-- Accounts Receivable (Student and Finance): Transactions originating in periphery business processes/systems (e.g. student dial access service and lab charges, student residence long distance and telephone equipment charges, telecom charges, computer store charges, etc.) and ultimately posted to the University’s accounting ledger in summary.
+- Accounts Receivable (Student and Finance): Transactions originating in periphery business processes/systems (e.g. telephone equipment charges, telecom charges, computer store charges, LAN jack charges, facilities charges, printing charges, mail & parcel delivery charges, uPrint charges, meal plan charges, bookstore charges, etc.), post to Accounts Receivable, and ultimately feed to the University’s accounting ledger in summary.

-- Accounts Payable: Transactions originating in periphery business processes/systems and fed to the Accounts Payable sub ledger (e.g. invoice documents) for the remittance of payments.
+- Accounts Payable: Invoices originating in periphery business processes/systems and fed to the Accounts Payable sub ledger for the remittance of payments.

-- Accounting Ledger: Transactions originating in periphery business processes/systems and fed to the accounting ledger (e.g. cash/credit card receipts, journals and interdepartmental charges (IDCs)).
+- General Ledger: Transactions originating in periphery business processes/systems and fed to the G/L (e.g. cash/credit card receipts, journals and interdepartmental charges (IDCs)).